3BioCompBio/EvoStability/README.md

 ### (3) Sequences

-Sequences of of proteins from the dataset `D` are located in `./fasta/`.
+Sequences of proteins from the dataset `D` are located in `./fasta/`.

 ### (4) Structures